Easy Potato Latkes

 When do you serve latkes?

-These may be best known at Hanukkah, but I enjoy them year-round.
+These may be best known as a traditional Hanukkah dish, but I enjoy them year-round.
+There is nothing better than the crispy outside of a creamy potato!

 Need some Main Dish Inspiration to go along with your Potato Pancakes?!